hunterpayne/maven-unbound/README.md

   val project: Project = readPOM(conf)
 ```

-## To use the Unbound command line interface

-The CLI is just a quick script called mvnu which takes all the same
-arguments as mvn does with two additions.

-If instead of the normal maven arguments you provided either of:
-* --generate-json then pom.json files will be generated for all the found
-pom.xml files.
-* --generate-hocon then pom.conf files will be generated in the Hocon format
-for all the found pom.xml files.

-Otherwise, the CLI will look for pom.json or pom.conf files and generate
-pom.xml files in the current directory and in any sub-modules of the
-current Maven Project.
-Then it will call mvn with the same arguments as Unbound
-was given.
-This has the effect of making it seem like you are using
-Json or Hocon style Maven when you are really just generating the pom.xml files
-on the fly and calling normal Maven.

-## Is it ready to use
+## Is it ready to use?

-More unit tests are necessary but the basic functionality is finished and
+The basic functionality is finished and works.
+Exotic configuration elements
-works.
-Exotic configuration elements could also have issues.
-This is beta
+could have issues but this is unlikely.
+This is beta code but ready for to
-code for the next week at least.
+try.

 We have FindBugs, Scoverage, and Scalastyle reporting in place now.
 In addition
 to Security CVE reports.
 A basic maven site now can be generated via